Newsoulx/blog-travel/README.md

-# blog-parent
+# blog-travel
-using as my single blog.
+travel like a kite.